arunoruto/python-flake/.github/README.md

 use flake "github:arunoruto/python"
 ```

-Afterwards, execute `direnv allow` for the env to be loaded.
+Afterward, execute `direnv allow` for the env to be loaded.

+For more information about [poetry2nix](https://github.com/nix-community/poetry2nix) visit the site.